Visitor Guidelines

 Mask wearing guidelines

 Patients and visitors are no longer required to wear a mask/face covering.
-However, if you prefer to wear a mask, you may do so.
+However, if you prefer to wear a mask, please wear a standard surgical mask provided to you by the hospital.

-• Routine visit/patient’s request in the absence of critical circumstances or compassionate grounds: one visitor is allowed and can have three routine visits per week.
+- Routine visit/patient’s request in the absence of critical circumstances or compassionate grounds: one visitor is allowed at a time.

 *Critical and compassionate circumstances: